-Every new campaign must incorporate at least one direct mail piece to residents.
-Make the most of this educational piece.
+Every new campaign must incorporate at least one educational piece mailed to all residents.
 Use a lot of images, simple language, and translate into other languages as needed for your community.
 If your program is an opt-in (sign-up) program, consider including a postage paid reply card to make it easy for residents to sign up.

 If you have a bigger budget, do more!
 Look at the results of past campaigns to see which promotional strategies worked best in your area.
 Some examples include utility bill inserts, radio advertising (be sure to include cultural radio stations), digital ads, and promoting on public transit (bus shelters, interior bus cards, exterior bus ads).

-Regardless of your budget, be sure to allocate some funds to ‘boost’ posts on Facebook.
+Regardless of your budget, be sure to allocate some funds to ‘boost’ posts on social media.
 It is a very low cost way to target a specific audience and reach a lot of people.
-Linking social media posts directly to a sign-up form will result in a lot of interest and likely signups.
+Linking social media posts directly to a sign-up form will result in a lot of interest and signups.